arnog/tecendil-js/modes/README.md

 ## Testing a Mode File

-Once you have a first draft of a mode file written and saved to a file with a `.jsonc` extension, you can try out this mode file in Tecendil.
+Once you have a first draft of a mode file written and saved to a file with a `.jsonc` extension, you can try it out in Tecendil.

 Open [Tecendil](https://tecendil.com) in a desktop browser, then drag the mode file into the Tecendil window.
 The mode will be available in the **Mode** menu.